 St Margaret Spaxton

-In line with guidance from the government and the Church of England all churches, including St Margret's, are currently locked and closed.
+In line with guidance from the government and the Church of England all churches, including St Margret's, are currently locked.

 Description of parish

 Welcome to the ecclesiastical parish of Spaxton with Charlynch which lies 5 miles west of Bridgwater and is located on the north-eastern slopes of the Quantock Hills.
 The village of Spaxton is in two main parts divided by a short stretch of undeveloped farmland in between.
 The eastern end is known as Four Forks, and houses the post office, garage and village pub.
 To the north of this area along the rural Charlynch Road lies the hamlet of Charlynch, with its redundant church, now privately owned.
 The west end of Spaxton houses the church, village hall, the community shop and the Church of England Primary School.

 Housing is a mix of old and new, with no large estates.
 There are several sets of houses which are council or housing association owned, as well as 4 almshouses administered by a board of trustees.
 The Rectory is currently occupied by our Benefice Associate Vicar.
 Other houses and farms are scattered within the parish.